 Eastern European history professor Oliver Schmitt confirms as much.
-In the leftist German newspaper Die Zeit, Schmitt lamented the “devastating” reaction of leading, European social democrats who backed their comrade Ponta:
+In the leftist German newspaper Die Zeit, Schmitt lamented the “devastating” reaction of leading, European social democrats who backed their fellow social democrat Ponta:

 Had the U.S. not supported the [Romanian anti-corruption organization] — the authorities, and the civil society forces supporting them would have been inferior to the oligarchs.
 And so, the Romanian fight for the rule of law would have nearly failed due to ignorance and party thinking of European elites.